-d.
-The organization will have the opportunity to accept or appeal the decision of either the Dean of Students or the Student Organizations Board.
-The group may not appeal if it is determined that the allegations against the accused organization are true but the only sanction assessed is verbal or written warning or probation.
-In those cases, the determination of the Dean of Students or his/her designate, or the Student Organization Board is final.
+- or their designate.
+A meeting may also be requested to review the decision.
+A copy of the decision shall be made a part of the organization's discipline file in the Dean of Students' Office. - c.
+The organization will have the opportunity to accept or appeal the decision made by the Dean of Students.
+The group may not appeal if it is determined that the allegations against the accused organization are true, but the only sanction assessed is verbal or written warning or probation.
+In those cases, the determination of the Dean of Students or his/her designate is final.
 However, in all other cases, the organization may appeal to the Dean of Students.
 If the hearing officer who made the initial decision in the case has been an appointee designated by the Dean of Students, the appeal will be made to the Dean of Students.
-If the Dean of Students has served as the hearing officer or the review was made by the student organization board, the appeal will be made to the Vice President of Student Services.
+If the Dean of Students has served as the hearing officer the appeal will be made to the Student Disciplinary Hearing Committee or the Vice President of Student Affairs.
 Written notice of appeal must be received by the appeal officer within five (5) business days after the decision.
 An appeal is not simply a rehearing of the original case.
 An appeal must be based on: 1) whether or not a fair hearing was afforded.
 A fair hearing includes notice of the alleged misconduct, and an opportunity to present evidence; 2) whether or not the sanctions levied were appropriate to the offense; 3) whether or not the finding was supported by the evidence; and/or 4) whether or not new evidence is introduced that was not available at the time of the hearing.
 Both parties, at the discretion of the appeal officer, may submit oral or written arguments, to support their positions.
 In order for the appeal to be considered, the appealing party must submit all necessary documentation, including written arguments, when appropriate, to the appeal officer within five (5) business days after giving notice of appeal.
 The appeal officer may approve, reject, modify the decision, or remand the matter to the original hearing officer for reconsideration.
-The appeal officer shall respond to the appeal within ten (10) business days after all the documentation was received and all testimony was heard, or he or she may postpone a decision for good
+The appeal officer shall respond to the appeal within ten (10) business days after all the documentation was received and all testimony was heard, or they may postpone a decision for good